IDSIA/flotta/README.md

 database:
   username: ""                      # username used to access the database
   password: ""                      # password used to access the database
-  scheme: ferdelance                # specify the name of the database schema to use
+  scheme: flotta                # specify the name of the database schema to use
   memory: false                     # when set to true, a SQLite in-memory database will be used
   dialect: sqlite                   # current accepted dialects are: SQLite and Postgresql
   host: ./sqlite.db                 # local path for local file (QSLite) or url for remote database